Cruel Love

 Cruel Love is a 2007 South Korean television drama series starring Kwon Sang-woo, Lee Yo-won, and Kim Sung-soo.
-It aired on KBS2 from December 3, 2007, to February 5, 2008, on Mondays and Tuesdays at 21:55 for 20 episodes.

-Despite lackluster domestic viewership ratings, it recorded high export revenues from Japan and Taiwan due to Kwon's Korean Wave appeal.
+It aired on KBS2 from December 3, 2007, to February 5, 2008, on Monday and Tuesday at 21:55 for 20 episodes.
+Despite lackluster domestic viewership ratings, the series recorded high export revenues from Japan and Taiwan due to Kwon's Korean wave appeal.

 Synopsis

-Na In-jung struggles with her love between the rather cold and rebellious Yong-ki and a successful businessman, Soo-hwan.
-Kang Yong-ki is a pop culture artist.
-He was separated from his first love, Jo Ann, and still carries the wound that he suffered from their relationship.
-His half sister is Joo-ran who is married to Soo-hwan.
-Soo-hwan begins an affair with In-jung but he only has ambition for the CEO position of Yong-ki's father's company.
-Soon after he discovers that his ambition does not fill the emptiness that he has inside and realizes he needs In-jung.
-But In-jung and Yong-ki have already fallen in love with each other.
-Will In-jung go back to her first love or stay with Yong-ki?
+Na In-jung struggles with her love between the rather cold and rebellious pop culture artist Kang Yong-ki and a successful businessman, Lee Soo-hwan.
+Yong-ki was separated from his first love, Joan, and still carries the wound that he suffered from their relationship.
+His half-sister, Joo-ran, is married to Soo-hwan, who begins an affair with In-jung.
+However, Soo-hwan only has ambition for the CEO position of Yong-ki's father's company.
+Afterwards, Yong-ki discovers that his ambition does not fill the emptiness that he has inside and realizes he needs In-jung.
+When In-jung and Yong-ki have become a couple, In-jung has two choices between to choose her first love and stay with Yong-ki.